 Which Switch is Best for Typing

 Blue switches produce audible feedback when a keystroke gets registered, and this sound also feels good to typists.
-And on the other hand red switches are quiet that makes them a little bit disqualified for typing.
+And on the other hand, red switches are quiet which makes them a little bit disqualified for typing.

 The second thing that makes blue switches best for typing is their heavier nature, which controls accidental key inputs.
 Which is again good for typing while red switches have a little resistance against accidental key inputs that can cause problems.

-By abstracting information from above that we can say that blue switches are good for typing.
-And they are also recommended for typing from experts.
+By abstracting information from the above that we can say that blue switches are good for typing.
+And they are also recommended for typing by experts.
 For more details visit this page.

 Which Switch is Good for Programming